Zilliqa/dev-portal-old/docs/dev-started-helloworld.md

     }
   }
 ```
-2) getHello() - On clicking the 'Get Hello' button and after approving the transaction on Zilpay, the getHello() transition is called and the value of the welcomeMsg mutable variable is emitted as part of an event.<br/>
+2) getHello() - On clicking the 'Get Hello' button and after approving the transaction on ZilPay, the getHello() transition is called and the value of the welcomeMsg mutable variable is emitted as part of an event.<br/>
 We use the Zilliqa WebSocket Server (ZWS) with the query for event log that initiates a subscription for all the event logs generated for our Hello World contract.
 This allows us to update the Welcome Msg on screen as soon as the getHello() transaction gets confirmed and an event is emitted.